-In advance, it should be pointed that early neuron models do not meet electro-physical requirement.

-Novel models of neuron and axon are given separately by former papers [5-10] and this paper by the authors.
+In advance, it should be pointed that early neuron and axon models do not meet electro-physical requirement.
+Novel models of neuron and axon are given separately by former papers [6-11] and this paper by the authors.

 This paper present electro-physical modelling of axon transmission, without and with myelins.
 Electro-physical modelling and equivalent circuit are first given for the axon without myelins.
+Modelling and equivalent circuit are then given for the axon with myelins, which provide axons with higher transmission velocity by reduction of parallel capacities.